quin9999/quin9999/README.md

 - 🔭 I’m currently working on Anarchy Selfbot
 - :computer: Most used line of code `print("I love python haha")`
-- 🤔 I’m looking for new ideas on future pro
+- 🤔 I’m looking for new ideas on future tools
 - 📫 How to reach me: Contact my discord above
 - 😄 Pronouns: Him/He
 - ⚡ Fun fact: I play games and go to the GYM very often.